Overview

 Water service lines are pipes that carry water from the water mains in the street into homes/buildings.
 SPRWS owns the part of the water service lines from the main in the street to the property line (public side).
 Individual property owners own the part from the property line to the meter inside the home (private side).

-How do I find out if I have a lead service?
+How do I find out if I have a lead service line?

 What should I do if I have a lead service line?